 Ascent: 1670 m / 5480 ft

-Difficulty: Intermediate – it’s technically not too difficult, but it’s exhausting as its uphill switchbacks the entire way!
+Difficulty: Intermediate – it’s technically not too difficult, but it’s exhausting as there are uphill switchbacks the entire way!

 Like this post?
 Pin it for later!